 Solar photovoltaic panels convert energy from the sun into electricity.
-Arizona is an idea location to install solar systems since we receive a relatively high amount of annual sunshine.
+Arizona is an ideal location to install solar systems because we receive a relatively high amount of annual sunshine.

 The decision to install a photovoltaic system on your property should be made after you consider a variety of factors.
 Local building codes, availability of sunlight, maintenance requirements and the cost of other alternative energy options such as wind, should all enter into your decision to install solar generation.
 In most populated areas of Arizona a solar generator is more cost effective than other forms of renewable generation, such as wind.
 This is especially true if your house has a south facing roof slope that is free of shade for the majority of the day.

-To request an electricity consumption report specific to your house contact us.
+To request a electricity consumption report specific to your house contact us.
 These reports cost $8.00.
 TEP does not recommend a solar electric system that exceeds annual power usage.

 The contractor installing your system must have a license from the Arizona Registrar of Contractors (AZROC) that authorizes them to install the kind of system that you purchase.
 TEP does not endorse any contractor/installer.
 A customer may hire any qualified, licensed contractor of their choice.
 TEP does require the installer to also possess an Arizona business license that is active and in good standing.